praveensewak/signalr-shimmy/README.md

 # signalr-shimmy
 ## JavaScript SignalR Client with jQuery shimmied

+*Credit where credit is due*: love Pawel's work, heavily borrowed from his `signalr-no-jquery' (infact an exact fork).
+I just needed a faster turnaround to the issues

 jQuery shim borrowed from [react-native-signalR](https://github.com/olofd/react-native-signalr)

 This version of signalR client doesn't add jQuery to `window` object but imports jQueryShim locally to signalR and exports `hubConnection`.